rbultman/electric-imp/hello_world/README.md

-This hello world application illustrates communicating with a host device via a UART, communication between the device and cloud agent, and communication between an web client and the cloud agent.
+This hello world application illustrates communicating with a host device via a UART, communication between the device and cloud agent, and communication between a web client and the cloud agent.
 It also shows how a Squirrel table can be used to route URL's to handlers.

 The device code does the following things: